Lenticular printing: Tabula scalata

 Corrugated images that change when viewed from different angles predate the development of lenticular printing.
-A few examples from the paleolithic era exist in French caves.
+A few examples from the Paleolithic era exist in French caves.
 Tabula scalata or "turning pictures" were popular in England since the 16th century.
 Extant double paintings, with two distinct images on a corrugated panel, are known from the 17th century.

 H.C.J.
 Deeks used a similar technique with minute vertical corrugations pressed into photographic paper and then exposed to two different images from two different angles.
 Under a 1906 patent H.C.J.
 Deeks & Co marketed a Puzzle Post Card or Photochange Post Card.
 In 1907 a Colorchange Post Card followed, featuring identical pictures on each side of the corrugations that were sprayed with different "liquid pigment or coloring matter" on (parts of) each side.

 Barrier grid autostereograms and animation

 The oldest known publication about using a line sheet as a parallax barrier to produce an autostereogram is found in an article by Auguste Berthier in the French scientific magazine "Le Cosmos" of May 1896.
-Berthier's idea was hardly noticed, but American inventor Frederic Eugene Ives had more success with his very similar parallax stereogram since 1901.
-He also patented the technique for a "Changeable sign, picture, &c." in 1903, which showed different pictures from different angles (instead of one stereoscopic image from the right angle and distance).
+Berthier's idea was hardly noticed, but American inventor Frederic Eugene Ives had more success with his similar parallax stereogram since 1901.
+He also patented the technique for a "Changeable sign, picture, &c." in 1903, which showed different pictures from different angles (instead of one stereoscopic image from the proper angle and distance).
 Léon Gaumont introduced Ives' pictures in France and encouraged Eugène Estanave to work on the technique.
 Estanave patented a barrier grid technique for animated autostereograms.
 Animated portrait photographs with line sheets were marketed for a while, mostly in the 1910s and 1920s.
 In the US "Magic Moving Picture" postcards with simple 3 phase animation or changing pictures were marketed after 1906.
 Maurice Bonnett improved barrier grid autostereography in the 1930s with his relièphographie technique and scanning cameras.

 On 11 April 1898 John Jacobson filed an application for US patent No. 624,043 (granted 2 May 1899) for a Stereograph of an interlaced stereoscopic picture and "a transparent mount for said picture having a corrugated or channeled surface".
 The corrugated lines or channels were not yet really lenticular, but this is the first known autostereogram that used a corrugated transparent surface rather than the opaque lines of most barrier grid stereograms.